 The price review exercise is time consuming and requires a certain level of expertise to be appropriately undertaken.
-Skilled resources are needed within both the regulatory body and the utility to successfully undertake the price review exercise.
+Skilled resources are needed within both the regulatory body and the utility sector to successfully undertake the price review exercise.
 Regulatory staff need to be properly trained and competent to carry out the exercise.
-Similarly, the utility must possess staff that is equipped to respond to data requests and analysis as prescribed by the regulator.
-Additionally, sufficient time is needed to request, examine and assimilate the necessary data, perform calculations, conduct consultations and make adjustments to arrive at a final position on rates, quality of service and other obligations.
-The various components of the review need to be carefully coordinated to ensure a successful outcome.
+Similarly, the utilities must possess staff that is equipped to respond to data requests and analysis as requested by the regulator.
+Furthermore, the regulator needs sufficient time to examine and assimilate the necessary data, perform calculations, conduct consultations and make adjustments to arrive at a final position on rates, quality of service and other obligations.
+The various components of the rate review process need to be carefully coordinated to ensure a successful outcome.